Carol Burnett: Early life and education

 When Burnett was in second grade, she briefly invented an imaginary twin sister named Karen, with Shirley Temple-like dimples.
 She later recalled that, motivated to further the pretense, she "fooled the other boarders in the rooming house where we lived by frantically switching clothes and dashing in and out of the house by the fire escape and the front door.
 Then I became exhausted and Karen mysteriously vanished."
 When Burnett was nine, she taught herself how to do the "Tarzan yell", which she realized years later was a good vocal exercise for volume, and it became a fan favorite.
 Burnett's first experiences with singing were with her family.
 Her grandmother was a trained musician who could play the piano (although they did not have one at the time), and her mother played the ukulele, so they sometimes sang popular songs in harmony together around the kitchen table.
 Her grandmother frequently took Burnett and her sister to the movies.
 They would take a few rolls of toilet paper home from the theater.
 The movies she saw in her youth influenced the sketch content in The Carol Burnett Show.

-She worked as an usherette at the Warner Brothers Theater (now the Hollywood Pacific Theatre).
+Burnett worked as an usherette at the Warner Brothers Theater (now the Hollywood Pacific Theatre).
 When the cinema screened Alfred Hitchcock's Strangers on a Train (1951), having already seen and enjoyed the film, she advised two patrons arriving during the last five minutes of a showing to wait until the beginning of the next showing to avoid spoiling the ending for them, but the couple insisted on being seated.
 The manager observed Burnett not letting the couple in and fired her, stripping the epaulettes from her uniform on the spot.
 Years later in the 1970s after achieving TV stardom, when the Hollywood Chamber of Commerce offered her a star on the Hollywood Walk of Fame, they asked her where she wanted it.
 She replied "Right in front of where the old Warner Brothers Theater was, at Hollywood and Wilcox", which is where it was placed, at 6439 Hollywood Blvd.